yadhu-tj/learning-log/Logs.md

 - Looked at DSA.
 There is an assignment for it.
 Will be focusing on it more tommorow

 **Day Thirteen Completed ✅**

+# Day 14:(Dec 29, 2025)

+- Implementation of the new features for ART-BAY Project are progressing..
+-At the same time perfecting the existing features of the ART-BAY Project.
+- DSA assignment is Polynomial addition in array.
+Getting a hang of it

+**Day Fourteen Completed ✅**